Places to explore in…

 At the prison, we teach about health and hope.
 We provide fabric for the women to make reusable sanitary pads—a crucial resource, as many girls are forced to skip school during menstruation due to lack of proper hygiene.
 The women are grateful, curious, and eager to learn, asking thoughtful questions about nutrition and self-care.
 Many initially believe rice is the only essential part of their diet, so we emphasize the importance of vegetables, fruits, and proteins for overall health and digestion.

-Palmerium Lodge & the Pangalanes Canal
+Palmarium Lodge & the Pangalanes Canal

 We rose early and boarded a narrow skiff for a four-hour journey along the Pangalanes Canal—a 637-kilometer ribbon of water running down Madagascar’s eastern coast.
-The stretch from Toamasina to Palmerium is about 70 kilometers, threading past remote villages so isolated that the canal is their only highway; there are no roads to reach them.
+The stretch from Toamasina to Palmarium is about 70 kilometers, threading past remote villages so isolated that the canal is their only highway; there are no roads to reach them.

 The Pangalanes Canal itself is part natural, part man-made—an ambitious French colonial project begun in the late 19th century to link a chain of coastal lagoons and rivers into a navigable route.
 Originally designed for transporting goods (especially timber, coffee, and spices) along the cyclone-prone coast, it remains a vital artery for local trade and travel today.